 - 80 acres of woodland and riverside scenery surround the house.

 - Includes riverside walks and woodland trails, with great views of The Chain Bridge.

 - Your dog is welcome as well we just ask that you keep it on a lead.

 - Highland cattle chew the cud in the fields adjacent to the house.

-- Look out for many different species of bird and deer enjoy the woodland.
+- Look out for many different species of bird and deer within the woodlands.

 - Overlooking the majestic River Tweed, the grounds were originally landscaped in the 18th century by Robert Robinson.

 - They are now designed so plants are flowering every season and are carefully maintained by our excellent team of volunteer gardeners.

 - Daffodils are synonymous with Paxton House; framing the House from the driveway.

 - During the summer months the herbaceous border is at its finest with beautiful colourful blooms and distinctive aromas.

 - We have a great pond and welled garden to explore.

 - People have fished from the land where Paxton House stands for centuries.

 - Since the house was built the fishing rights have belonged to the estate.

 - Heron, cormorants, mute swans and sometimes even seals all inhabit the riverbanks.

 - At Paxton, netting is now carried out using the traditional coble or small boat.

 - The original Boat House has now been carefully restored from Victorian plans and is a charming venue for private hire.
 Please click here to find out more.

 Any more information on the gardens and grounds you can use the contact us form below.